 Dr. Morgan says some supplements, such as CoQ10, may defer the onset of mitral valve disease although there is no scientific proof they do so.
 She recommends 100 mg twice daily of CoQ10 (ubiquinol) for dogs under 13 pounds.

 In her book, Natural Dog, Dr. Deva Khalsa says, “A small dog would take 30 milligrams once a day; a large dog would take 30 to 100 mg once a day.
 The dose should be doubled in cases of very advanced heart failure.”

-I give my dog one Dr. Harvey’s CoQ10 capsule twice a day.
-As a general maintenance dose, Dr. Harvey recommends the following for dogs, with each capsule being 30 mg:
+My dog’s cardiologist has Dexter take 50 mg twice a day, and we use Dr. Harvey’s capsules twice a day.
+I put two capsules in Dexter’s meals twice a day and he has no problems swallowing the gel caps.
+As a general maintenance dose, Dr. Harvey’s recommends the following for dogs, with each capsule being 30 mg: